isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 ---
 ### NATIONAL ANTHEM & PLEDGE

-*   Students who are Singapore citizens are to sing the National Anthem and take the Pledge.
+*   Students who are Singapore citizens must stand at attention to sing the National Anthem and take the Pledge.
-*   Students are to take the Pledge with the right fist over the heart.
+*   Students are to take the Pledge with their right fist placed over your heart.
-*   Students who are not Singapore citizens are to remain silent and stand at attention during the flag-raising ceremony.
+*   Students who are not Singapore citizens should also stand at attention during the flag-raising ceremony.
+*   Students must sing the school song, school hymn and school creed with respect.

 ### SAFETY AND SECURITY